All Products

 from sklearn import datasets

-# Load the built-in dataset, such as the Iris dataset.
+# Load the built-in Iris dataset.

 iris = datasets.load_iris()

-X = iris.data # The feature data.
+X = iris.data # Feature data

-y = iris.tar get # The tag.
+y = iris.target # Labels

 from sklearn.model_selection import train_test_split